Today is the last day of the month of Autism Awareness.

 he’s coming out of his room on every pretext

-Do you want to sleep no
+Do you want to sleep

 No worries, I am not fatigued.
 For today he typed a story,